-The Nominating and Corporate Governance Committee (the "Nominating Committee") is authorized to establish procedures for selecting and evaluating potential nominees for director and to recommend to the Board of Directors qualifications for membership on the Board, including standards of independence for outside directors.
-The Nominating Committee also considers and makes recommendations to the Board regarding the size and diversity of the Board of Directors and Board committees, the selection of candidates for director, and the compensation of directors, including annual retainers, meeting fees, deferred compensation, stock grants and options, and pension or retirement plans.
+The Nominating and Corporate Governance Committee (the "Nominating Committee"), which met three times in 2010, is authorized to establish procedures for selecting and evaluating potential nominees for director and to recommend to the Board of Directors qualifications for membership on the Board, including standards of independence for outside directors.
+The Nominating Committee also considers and makes recommendations to the Board regarding the size and diversity of the Board of Directors and Board committees, the selection of candidates for director, and the compensation of directors, including annual retainers, meeting fees, deferred compensation, stock and option grants, and pension or retirement plans.
 It develops and recommends for consideration by the Board principles, guidelines, and procedures for other matters of corporate governance that may arise.
 The Nominating Committee periodically reviews LP's Code of Business Conduct and Ethics, which covers directors, officers and employees and addresses conflicts of interest, reporting of illegal or unethical behavior and related issues, and makes any recommendations to the Board for changes as it deems appropriate.
-It also oversees annual evaluations of the effectiveness of the Board of Directors, of the operations of Board committees (including itself), and of the contributions of individual directors.
-The Nominating Committee met four times during 2009.
+It also oversees annual evaluations of the effectiveness of the Board of Directors, the operations of Board committees (including itself), and the contributions of individual directors.

-Compensation for outside directors, including annual retainers, meeting fees, and annual grants of stock options and restricted stock, are described below under "Directors' Compensation for 2009" on page 43.
+Compensation for outside directors, including annual cash retainers, meeting fees, and annual equity-based grants, are described below under "Directors' Compensation" on page 48.
 The Nominating Committee may request advice from Frederic Cook, the independent compensation consultant retained by the Compensation Committee, regarding the types and amount of compensation provided to LP's outside directors.